 - What are the best remedies during Jupiter Mahadasha for a debilitated Jupiter?

-- Classical texts recommend: Thursday fasts with yellow foods, recitation of the Vishnu Sahasranama, wearing yellow sapphire (after consulting a Jyotishi), and charitable giving to teachers, students, or temples.
-The most important remedy is behavioural — cultivating genuine reverence for teachers and knowledge, which strengthens Jupiter's significations at the source.
+- Traditional remedies include Thursday fasts with yellow foods, recitation of the Vishnu Sahasranama, wearing yellow sapphire (after consulting a Jyotishi), and charitable giving to teachers, students, or temples.
+The most important remedy is behavioural: cultivating genuine reverence for teachers and knowledge, which strengthens Jupiter's significations at the source.

 - Which ascendants benefit most from Jupiter Mahadasha?